Skin Cancer Therapeutics Market Size and Share

 Skin Cancer Therapeutics Market Analysis by Mordor Intelligence

-The skin cancer therapeutics market reached USD 14.54 billion in 2025 and is forecast to advance to USD 18.74 billion by 2030, registering a 5.21% CAGR.
+The skin cancer therapeutics market size in 2026 is estimated at USD 15.29 billion, growing from 2025 value of USD 14.54 billion with 2031 projections showing USD 19.65 billion, growing at 5.15% CAGR over 2026-2031.
 The adoption of precision medicine, real-time molecular tests, and artificial-intelligence (AI) decision support is moving care away from stand-alone surgery and toward data-guided therapy selection.
 AI diagnostic platforms now match specialist performance, posting 96% sensitivity, while mRNA-based vaccines have cut melanoma recurrence rates by 49% in late-stage studies.[1]American Cancer Society, “Cancer Facts & Figures 2025,” cancer.org Regulators are fast-tracking novel agents, payers are broadening reimbursement for tele-dermatology, and investors are funding outpatient delivery models that lower procedure costs.
 Supply-side dynamics are equally important: pharmaceutical alliances combining checkpoint inhibitors with personalized vaccines, manufacturers embedding AI into therapeutics, and practice consolidations backed by private equity are together reshaping competitive positioning.

 Key Report Takeaways